Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Binary search (`sort.Search`) finds the insertion point in O(log n) time.
-The slice is then shifted to make room — O(n) in the worst case, but acceptable for in-memory operations.
+The slice is then shifted to make room: O(n) in the worst case, but acceptable for in-memory operations.
 In a production system, a skip list or balanced BST (like a red-black tree) would give O(log n) insertion and avoid the copy.
 The paper mentions that the original Bigtable used a skip list.

 ### Get and Scan